Title IX Information on Sexual Harassment and Assault

 illegal harassment based on race, color, religion, ethnicity, national origin,

-sex, sexual orientation, age, disability, or veteran status.
+sex, gender identity, sexual orientation, age, disability, or veteran status.
 Likewise the

 University prohibits discrimination on the basis of gender in all University activities

 and programs.
 Any form of sexual harassment, including sexual assault and

 sexual violence, is a violation of University Policy 52 and the Code of Student

 At GSU, we strive to comply with all applicable legal